-This is the single most common reason why startup businesses fail, every business needs cashflow and when that much-needed cash has dried up before the business starts making money, the business prospects doesn’t look good.
+This is the single most common reason why startup businesses fail, every business needs cash flow and when that much-needed cash has dried up before the business starts making money, the business prospects don’t look good.
 You need extra cash to cushion the effects any unplanned contingencies that might crop up during your journey to success.

 8. No Online Presence

 In this age and time, online presence is essential for any business to succeed; you can hire a web designer or programmer to get you up and running.
 Social media presence is also essential; you can create free accounts on Facebook, Twitter, etc.

 9. Hiring the wrong people

 The quality of the people you hire will determine how successful your business will become, hire the right people and you have a successful business and vice versa.